 The Morona Block contains the Situche Central oil field, which has been delineated by two wells (with short term tests of approximately 2,400 and 5,200 bopd of 35-36° API oil each) and by 3D seismic.
 In addition to the Situche Central field, the Morona Block has a large exploration potential with several high impact prospects and plays.
-This important component of the project will significantly increase our overall inventory of exploration resources.
 The Morona Block includes geophysical surveys of 2,783 km (2D seismic) and 465 sq. km (3D seismic), and an operating field camp and logistics infrastructure.
 The area has undergone oil and gas exploration activities for the past 40 years, and there exist ongoing association agreements and cooperation projects with the local communities.

 The expected work program and development plan for the Situche Central oil field is to be completed in three stages.

-The goal of the initial stage will be to put the field into production through a long term test to help determine the most effective overall development plan and to begin to generate cash flow.
-This initial stage requires an investment of approximately US\$140 million to US\$160 million and is expected to be completed within 18 to 24 months after closing.
-We have committed to carry Petroperu, by paying its portion of the required investment in this initial phase.
+The goal of the initial two stages is to put the field into production through a long term test of the two wells already drilled in the field, in order to determine the most effective overall development plan and to begin to generate cash flow.
+These initial stages require an investment of approximately US\$100 million to US\$150 million and are expected to be completed within 24 to 36 months after closing.
+We have committed to cover Petroperu, by paying its portion of the required investment in these initial phases.
+In addition, we are required to cover any capital or operational expenditures of Petroperu associated with the project until December 31, 2020.
+We expect these expenditures to be substantially reimbursed by Petroperu from revenues associated to future sales.